Cargill to challenge Beyond Meat, Impossible Foods with new plant-based burger

-CHICAGO (Reuters) - Cargill Inc [CARG.UL] will launch plant-based hamburger patties and ground “fake meat” products in April, the company said on Monday, challenging Beyond Meat and Impossible Foods for sales in grocery stores, cafeterias and restaurants.
+CHICAGO (Reuters) - Cargill Inc will launch plant-based hamburger patties and ground “fake meat” products in April, the company said on Monday, challenging Beyond Meat and Impossible Foods for sales in grocery stores, cafeterias and restaurants.

 The entry of Cargill, one the world’s largest privately held companies, in the market for imitation meat highlights the growing popularity of plant-based foods and expectations that consumers will continue to gobble up meat substitutes.

-The 155-year-old company presents new competition for startups Beyond Meat (BYND.O) and privately held, Silicon Valley-based Impossible Foods.
-Major meat companies including Tyson Foods (TSN.N) and WH Group’s (0288.HK) Smithfield Foods [SFII.UL] also sell plant-based products.
+The 155-year-old company presents new competition for startups Beyond Meat and privately held, Silicon Valley-based Impossible Foods.
+Major meat companies including Tyson Foods and WH Group’s Smithfield Foods [SFII.UL] also sell plant-based products.

 Demand for meat alternatives has soared as consumers add plant-based protein to their diets for health reasons and out of concern for animal welfare and environmental damage from livestock farming.